Abigail Welborn

 Posted on October 20, 2016October 20, 2016 by Abigail Welborn

-…the more I want to write!
-That’s not a unique observation, but it’s definitely a new experience in my writing life.
 I’ve heard that when people first start a training regimen, running can be painful and a drudgery, but eventually they experience a “runner’s high.”
 Supposedly, they then start running because they like it!
-I…
+I personally cannot imagine looking forward to running (physical activity is not, let’s say, my favorite), but it must exist because I’ve seen it happen to people I know.

 Motivation I Didn’t Know I Had